chengzhanhong/chengzhanhong.github.io/index.md

 --------------

 ## News
+- 2023-03-14.
+Our paper "[A large-scale empirical study on impacting factors of taxi charging station utilization](https://doi.org/10.1016/j.trd.2023.103687)" was accepted by Transportation Research Part D: Transport and Environment.
+- 2023-03-04.
+New preprint "[Traffic State Estimation with Anisotropic Gaussian Processes from Vehicle Trajectories](https://arxiv.org/abs/2303.02311)" was available on arXiv.
+A small but very interesting work.
 - 2022-11-09.
 Our paper "[Real-time forecasting of metro origin-destination matrices with high-order weighted dynamic mode decomposition](https://doi.org/10.1287/trsc.2022.1128)" was awarded the 2nd best paper award at [CASPT](http://www.caspt.org/) and TransitData 2022 🏅.
 - 2022-08-15.
 I joined as a postdoctoral researcher in Smart Transportation Lab at McGill University.
 - 2022-04-25.
 I passed my Ph.D. oral defense.